mstksg/inCode/copy/entries/lenses-and-prisms.md

 --------------

-I am very humbled to be supported by an amazing community, who make it possible for me to devote time to research and writing these posts.
+I am very humbled to be supported by an amazing community, who make it possible for me to devote time to researching and writing these posts.
 Very special thanks to my supporter at the "Amazing" level on [patreon][], Sam Stites! :)

 [patreon]: https://www.patreon.com/justinle/overview